-Inflammation of the skin of the lower legs is a sign of venous statis dermatitis.
+Inflammation of the skin of the lower legs is a sign of venous stasis dermatitis.
 Do you have itchy or scaling skin?
 Colorado Laser & Vein Center is here to help.
 For more details please call us or book an appointment online.
-We serve patients from Centennial CO, Englewood CO, Littleton CO, Castle Rock CO, Denver CO and Highlands Ranch CO.
+We serve patients from Centennial, CO and surrounding areas.

-Symptoms of venous stasis dermatitis includes swelling around the ankles, this is commonly the first sign most people will notice.
-It might get better when you sleep and then it may come back in the day when you are active, and your legs might feel heavy when you stand or walk.
-Other symptoms might include pain, itching, sores that look scaly, crusty or oozing, hair loss on the shins or ankles, brownish, reddish, or yellowish color above the ankles, and varicose veins (they appear twisted, bulging, and dark blue or purple).
+Symptoms of venous stasis dermatitis include swelling around the ankles, this is commonly the first sign most people will notice.
+It might get better when you sleep, and then it may come back in the day when you are active, and your legs might feel heavy when you stand or walk.
+Other symptoms might include pain, itching, sores that look scaly, crusty, or oozing, hair loss on the shins or ankles, brownish, reddish, or yellowish color above the ankles, and varicose veins (they appear twisted, bulging, and dark blue or purple).

 Stasis dermatitis is obvious when you have it on the legs: you will experience itching, swelling, open sores, crusts and oozing, and thickened and discolored skin on the shins or ankles.